What is personal counseling?

-The student or referring faculty or staff member should alert the counselor or receptionist to the crisis nature of the situation.
+The student or referring faculty or staff member should alert the personnel to the crisis nature of the situation.
 MAKE IT VERY CLEAR THAT YOU ARE IN CRISIS.
 Every effort will be made to respond immediately

 In the event of an after-hours crisis, please call Penn State Beaver Police Services immediately at 724-773-3888.

 Additional counseling services are available in the area.

 Stauton Clinic and Community Crisis Counseling Services

 176 Virginia Avenue